aldor007/mort/doc/Configuration.md

     monitoring: "" # default no monitoring ( or prometheus)
     cache:
       type: "memory" # default or redis
+      cacheSize: 50000 # limit of bytes used by memory cache.
       maxCacheItemSizeMB: 50 # max item size to cache default 5 MB
       # config for redis
       address: